iojason/linker/README.md

 # Linker
-Linker is part of a free tutorial to help people learn basic web development through building their own landing page like [Linktree]
+Linker is part of a free tutorial to help people learn basic web development through building their own landing page similar to [Linktree]

 ### What You Will Learn
 - Create your own landing page to share all your social media accounts, portfolio, works, offerings, anything in a single place.
 The website is responsive and will work on any device.